Vegan Info

 The Guardian reported that "Antibiotic use is another red flag area.
 There is now overwhelming evidence that the routine prophylactic use of antibiotics is leading to the rise of antibiotic resistant superbugs, and the World Health Organisation has issued warnings that if we don’t do something to curb antibiotic use in both human and animal medicine we will face a post-antibiotic era where currently treatable diseases will once again kill.”

-On 29 November 2023, the Hippocratic Post reported: "Resistant E. coli and Salmonella associated with antibiotic use in factory farms in 2022 caused almost 2000 human deaths and could rise to over 2,400 a year by 2050 according to World Animal Protection UK’s new report ‘Is Factory Farming Killing us’.
-The research – undertaken by University of Bologna Department of Agricultural and Food Sciences’ scientist Massimo Canali and released today...Antibiotic resistance is a threat to human health, yet 75% of the world’s antibiotics are used on farmed animals.
+On 29 November 2023, the Hippocratic Post reported: "Resistant E. coli and Salmonella associated with antibiotic use in factory farms in 2022 caused almost 2000 human deaths and could rise to over 2,400 a year by 2050 according to World Animal Protection UK’s new report ‘Is Factory Farming Killing us’...Antibiotic resistance is a threat to human health, yet 75% of the world’s antibiotics are used on farmed animals.
 80% of UK farmed animals live on factory farms where 75% of antibiotics are intended for whole herds, often routinely administered to prevent illness rather than treat it so that animals survive the filthy, cramped, cruel conditions and mutilations."

 The following month, the Center for Infectious Disease Research and Policy reported that a summary from FDA's Center for Veterinary Medicine released on 7 December 2023 "show that sales of medically important antibiotics for use in food-producing animals rose by 4% last year."
 The summary revealed that "6.2 million kilograms of antibiotics were sold and distributed for use in livestock (chicken, turkey, cattle, swine, etc)".
 This represented an increase on the previous year.